Skip to main content

 Hydrophilic Catheters

-Hydrophilic catheters have a coating that becomes slippery when activated by water.
-This coating replaces catheter lubricating jelly to make the catheter fully lubricated and smooth from start to finish.
-Many hydrophilic catheters have an included water sachet, which you must break to activate the hydrophilic coating.
-Some hydrophilic catheters are pre-activated in their package, so all you have to do is take them out of the package, and they’re ready to use.
+Hydrophilic catheters have a coating that becomes slippery when wet.
+This coating replaces catheter lubricating jelly, ensuring the catheter is fully lubricated and smooth from start to finish.
+Many hydrophilic catheters include a water sachet that you must break to activate the coating.
+Some hydrophilic catheters are pre-activated in their packaging, so all you have to do is take them out, and they’re ready to use.

 hydrophilic catheters for men